mharty3/mharty3.github.io/_pages/about.md

     overlay_filter: .2
 ---

-## Who I am
-I'm a geologist that enjoys solving problems using code, mostly with Python.
-I have bachelors and masters degrees in geology and geological engineering from Colorado School of Mines.
-In my current job, I'm an oil and gas development geologist in the Permian Basin of New Mexico.
-I work every day with engineers, petrophysicists, geophysicists, landmen, and data scientists to figure out how to optimally develop oil and gas fields.
-Oil and gas is a high-tech, data intensive industry, and I have found learning to work with code to solve problems in this field to be very rewarding.
+## :wave: Hi, I'm Michael! :wave:
+I've been using Python to solve geospatial, scientific, and business problems for over five years.

+While I was in grad school at Colorado School of Mines, I started using Python for data processing and analysis, and I was hooked on the power and flexibility it provides.
+Since finishing my geology degrees, I’ve worked in the  oil-and-gas industry applying Python, machine learning, and related technologies to industry problems and data.

-I created this site to demonstrate some of what I've learned and to share with other geologists some useful applications of Python.
-If you are interested in learning some of these skills, be sure to checkout my [Resources Page](/resources/).
+I created this site to demonstrate some of what I've learned and to share  some useful applications of Python.

 ## Contact
-If you want to get in touch with me, you can find me on [the software underground](https://softwareunderground.org/) or through the social links in the sidebar.
+Please get in touch via any of the social links in the sidebar or bottom of the page!
+You can also find me on [the Software Underground](https://softwareunderground.org/), an online Slack community for people interested in rocks and computers.